linlinpan96/linlinpan96.github.io/index.md

 # Lin Lin Pan

 Hi!
 My name is Lin Lin.
 I love the feeling of setting goals and working towards them.
 I struggle with moderation.
 My biggest fear is being a victim to inertia.
-I have difficulty staying motivated when I don't know the direction I'm going.
+I have difficulty staying motivated when I don't know the end goal I'm working towards.
 This bio is subject to change depending on my mood and season of life I'm in. - 2/19/26

+Here, you'll find my musings on a range of topics - health, philosophy, money, love, technology, and more.
+These thoughts are subject to change in the face of new experiences and information.

+*“The mind is like an aviary with birds flying around all the time.
+The philosophical challenge is to land those birds and study them.” - Plato, paraphrased*

 ---